Skills-Hub/Git-Hacks/My favourite Git Commands.md

 This command will merge the <branch_name> into your current selected branch.

-## Advanced Level Git Commands
-And now the time to up one more level.
-In this section, you will learn the advanced Git commands.
-These commands will take time and practice.

-Once you know the basics of these commands, it will be easy to use them every day.

 ## git rebase
 Git rebase similar to the git merge command.
 It integrates two branches into a single branch with one exception.
 A git rebase command rewrites the commit history.